We have been alluding to the topic of this lesson for a while now. The

 This operator is also used to compare two boolean values.
 Similarly to

-the equality operator, if both sides evaluate to True
+the equality operator, if both sides evaluate to True, then

-.
-However, if any one side is False
+it evaluates to True.
+However, if any one side is False,

 then the entire expression will evaluate to